 Group-wide policies and principles are available to all Outokumpu employees.
 Instructions relating to financial reporting are communicated to all the parties involved.
 The main communication channels employed are Outokumpu’s intranet and other easily accessible databases.
 Face-to-face controller meetings are also organized.
 Senior controller meetings are organized on a quarterly basis or more frequently when this is considered necessary to share information and discuss issues of topical interest to the Group.

 Outokumpu has established different networks and communities in which financial reporting and internal control issues and related instructions are discussed and reviewed.
 These networks usually consist of personnel from the business areas and Group functions.
 The aim of these networks, communities and common instructions is to ensure that unified financial processes and reporting practices are used throughout the Group.
-The networks and communities play an important role in establishing the effectiveness of internal controls relating to financial reporting and in developing Outokumpu policies, instructions, and processes.
+The networks and communities play an important role in establishing the effectiveness of internal controls relating to financial reporting.

 Both management in all Outokumpu companies and personnel in the accounting and controlling functions are responsible for the follow-up and monitoring of internal controls connected with financial reporting.
 Through its activities, the Internal Audit function monitors as well as ensures a proper control environment across the Group.
 Risk management and external auditors are also engaged in follow-up of control activities.
 The findings of the follow-up procedures are reported to the Audit Committee and the Outokumpu Leadership Team on a regular basis.